 Compounds naturally found in urine, such as calcium oxalate and struvite, can collect into bladder stones.
 If they become too large and cannot pass through the urinary tract, they become extremely painful and inconvenient.
 Our veterinarian can remove the bladder stone and prescribe medicine to treat or prevent infection.
 If your pet is showing unusual urination behaviors, bloody urine, and changes in behavior, stop by our veterinary clinic in Anaheim for a checkup.

 We offer many treatment options for pets with cancer; however, the best solution is to remove the malignant tumor complete, so it has no chance of spreading to other parts of the body.
-Cancer is completely treatable if it is is caught early on, so we encourage pet owners to bring in their pets every year for regular wellness exams.
+Cancer is completely treatable if it is is caught early on, so we encourage pet owners to bring in their pets every year for regular pet wellness exams in Anaheim.

 Intervertebral Disc Disease is a degenerative condition where the discs between the vertebrae of the spinal column bulge or burst, compressing the nerves on the spinal cord.
 This can lead to Our vet can surgically decompress the spinal cord to alleviate pressure on the nerves.
 It can also be treated with steroids and anti-inflammatory medicine.